 - Respond to the Service Hub email that you received with the HECVAT attached.

-If the product is used through a web browser it should be validated to comply with web content accessibility guidelines, no matter how many people use it and if it is available to the public or only internally to WMU users.
+A VPAT is required if a product is used by more than a small team or group of individuals.
+If the product is used through a web browser it should be validated to comply with web content accessibility guidelines.
 Accessibility compliance should be reviewed as the University cannot assume that there are no users with accessibility requirements now or in the future.

 - Review the University's web accessibility policy to ensure compliance with the Web Content Accessibility Guidelines 2.0, level AA.

-- Request that the vendor complete the Voluntary Product Accessibility Template - VPAT - report, which demonstrates that the product meets WCAG 2.0 (AA).
+- Request that the vendor complete the Voluntary Product Accessibility Template - VPAT - report, which demonstrates that the product meets WCAG 2.0 (AA) and section 508 guidelines.